kyma-project/kyma-environment-broker/docs/08-01-provisioning-kyma-environment.md

 # Provision SAP BTP, Kyma runtime using KEB

-This tutorial shows how to provision SAP BTP, Kyma runtime (SKR) on Azure using Kyma Environment Broker.
+This tutorial shows how to provision SAP BTP, Kyma runtime on Azure using Kyma Environment Broker.

 ## Prerequisites